SupaSwap/tunnelwall/README.md

 	<img alt="Last Commit" src="https://img.shields.io/github/last-commit/jshstw/tunnelwall"/>
 </p>

+## About
+Tunnelwall is a project developed by [Josh Stow](https://jstow.com), and serves as a pseudo-anonymous message board stored on the Ethereum network.
+Anyone in the world can write on the wall, and equally read from it.
+The wall has no censorship, as when a message is written, it remains there on the blockchain for eternity.

 ## Motivation
-Tunnelwall serves as an interactive experience for newcomers to blockchain technologies, who wish to understand more about decentralised applications - in particular those on the Ethereum network.
-The project aims to be accessible to induviduals regardless of technical background, and is open-source, which allows those who would like to know how it works to view the code.
+The project serves as an interactive experience for newcomers to blockchain technologies, who wish to understand more about decentralised applications - in particular those on the Ethereum network.
+It aims to be accessible to induviduals regardless of technical background, and is open-source, which allows those who would like to know how it works to view the code.

 ## Screenshots
 To be added...